-One of our favorites is the Guachipelin Combo Tour, which consists of a zipline, horseback riding, white water tubing, hot springs and mud baths.
-So many adventures in one day!
-No wonder it’s one of our favorite things to do in Guanacaste!
+If you’re visiting Guanacaste and looking for adventure, then you have to check out the Hacienda Guachipelin adventure tour.
+It consists of a zipline, horseback riding, white water tubing, hot springs and mud baths.
+You get so many adventures in one day!

-Here is a map of the Hacienda Guachipelin property.
+Here is a map of Hacienda Guachipelin.
 As you can see, it’s huge and they have a ton of awesome things to do such as the waterfalls, lodges and river.

 Hacienda Guachipelin Zipline

-The first few ziplines were a piece of cake, short and sweet and they even let us go upside down on a couple of them!
-Then came the more adventurous part: the rappel, rock climb and tarzan swing.
+The first few ziplines were a piece of cake, short and sweet and they even let us go upside down on a couple of them which was awesome.
+Then came the more adventurous part which I didn’t realize: the rappel, tarzan swing and rock climb.
+I was a bit nervous at first but I figured I might as well do it.
+It looked like so much fun!

 After this climb, there was one more zipline, the hanging bridge and then end of the canopy tour.
 The ones that didn’t do the extra stunts took a shortcut and rejoined the group at the end.